Open Now — 24/7 Plumbing

 If your toilet leak persists after replacing the toilet flapper valve, there could be a few reasons:

-- The new toilet flapper may not be sealing correctly on the flush valve seat.
+• The new toilet flapper may not seal correctly on the flush valve seat.
 Ensure the valve seat is clean and the flapper is the correct size and type for your toilet model.

-- The chain may have too much or too little slack, preventing the flapper from sealing properly.
+• The chain may have too much or too little slack, preventing the flapper from sealing correctly.
 Adjust the chain slack accordingly.

 Will Vaseline help seal the toilet flapper?